semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 You can make sure that only one job is creating an archive under the specific cache key.

-Cache archives usually get corrupted when `cache store` is added to the [prologue command sequence][prologue commands], resulting with its execution for all jobs in the related block.
+Cache archives usually get corrupted when `cache store` is added to the [prologue command sequence][prologue commands], resulting in its execution for all jobs in the related block.

-To address the issue, structure Semaphore yml so that `cache store` for an archive is executed in one job and `cache restore` in the succeeding jobs.
+To address the issue, structure Semaphore yml so that `cache store` for an archive is executed in one job and `cache restore` in the successive jobs.

 Example YML: